Johnmich1996/Olist-Store-Data-Analysis/README.md

 # Olist Data Analysis Project

-This project involves an in-depth analysis of the Olist e-commerce dataset to derive key business insights and recommendations.
+This project provides a comprehensive data analysis of the Olist e-commerce public dataset.
+The analysis focuses on understanding key business metrics, customer behavior, and operational efficiency to provide actionable insights.
+This project showcases the complete data analysis lifecycle, from data manipulation to creating interactive dashboards.

 ## Tools Used

-* **Excel:** Data validation and initial cleanup.
+* **Excel:** Data was cleaned and transformed using **Power Query** to prepare it for analysis.
-* **Power BI:** Interactive dashboards and data visualization.
+* **MySQL:** SQL queries were used to join multiple datasets and aggregate data for key insights.
-* **Tableau:** Creation of key performance indicators (KPIs) and visual reports.
+* **Power BI:** Data was cleaned and modeled using **Power Query** to establish connections between datasets, followed by the creation of interactive dashboards.
-* **MySQL:** Data aggregation and querying for insights.
+* **Tableau:** Multiple datasets were joined to create visualizations and build a comprehensive dashboard.

 ## Project Objectives